Thomas-Fernandes/GTFR-CG/README.md

 ## :gear: Requirements

-This application was tested on and designed for Windows 11 and Ubuntu 22.04.
+This application was tested on, and designed for **Windows 11** and **Ubuntu 22.04**.
 All the required back end modules are listed in [the requirements file](./requirements.txt).
 They will be installed upon launch of the back end.
-All the required front end software and modules can be installed by running the [installer file](./installer.py) with Python 3.10.
+All the required front end software and modules can be installed by running [the installer file](./installer.py) with Python 3.10.

 > [!CAUTION]
 > **GTFR-CG**'s back end is written in **Python 3.10**.
-It is compatible with later versions, but **not compatible with anterior versions**.
+It is compatible with later versions, but **not with anterior versions**.
 > You can check your Python version by running `python --version` in your terminal.
 </blockquote>

 > [!IMPORTANT]
-> In order for **GTFR-CG**'s lyrics fetch feature to work, you need to define a `GENIUS_API_TOKEN` variable in a file named `.env` at the root of the repository.
+> In order for **GTFR-CG**'s lyrics fetch feature to work, you need to declare a `GENIUS_API_TOKEN` variable in the `.env` file at the root of the repository.
-> As you can imagine, you need to assign your Genius API token as its value.
+> Find more information about it by reading through [the tutorial .env file](./.env.example).
-> Without it, the application will still run, but the lyrics fetch feature will be disabled.
+> Without this token, the GTFR-CG application will still run, but the lyrics fetch feature will be disabled.

 &#xa0;